Writing is a great way of making money online in Kenya.

 Once everyone knows and believes you’re a great writer, clients will be looking for YOU instead of you looking for them.

 Some clients also post jobs in social media pages and groups.
+Here’s one great group for job posts.
 As usual, be quick to apply and give it your best shot.

 Let’s pause for a second and think about how most offline individuals and companies get business partners or clients.
 They first figure out which companies can afford them, then contact those companies via phone, email or regular mail (through post office or dropping applications to companies), right?